 The farm is managed using organic methods and minimal machinery.
 Being a small urban farm means having little room for tractors so we've developed a sustainable and efficient system using a walk-behind tiller and various other hand tools.
 We believe that the health of our soil is directly related to the quality of our harvest so we focus on composting, cover-crops and soil building methods to sustain the micro-organisms and organic matter in our fields.
 We don't use any synthetic chemicals, pesticides or fertilizers on the farm.
 Every year we host two farm open house events where we invite everyone in the community for farm tours and picnics.
 We also host a variety of workshops at the farm.
 Sign up for our mailing list to receive invitations for all of these things in the future, or follow us on instagram @littlerivercooperative!

 The farm is mostly closed during the summer months of May through August.
 During this time we focus on building soil and compost as well as improving infrastructure.
-In the summer of 2016 we plan to build ourselves a refrigeration unit on a trailer that can go from the farm directly to the farmers market.
-This will not only provide a great way to cool off veggies after harvesting, but it will improve our general efficiency by reducing the number of times we have to move around and repack vegetables every week.
 During the summer we also focus on garden installations for schools, restaurants and private homes.
 Check out our Gardens page for more info.